27th Annual International Conference

 SUBMISSION TYPES AND FORMATS:

 Research papers – double blind review: research papers present innovative digital government research results in the form of formal scholarly papers.
 Papers on any digital government topic and using any research methodology are welcome.
 Relevance to digital government problems, goals, or policies must be explicit.
-Research papers are limited to approximately 8,000 words.
+Research papers are limited to approximately 8,000 words, excluding references.

 Management or policy papers – double blind review: research papers that describe and evaluate practical digital government projects or initiatives, discuss major policy themes, or present and evaluate management approaches to digital government initiatives and programs.
-Management or policy papers are limited to approximately 5,000 words.
+Management or policy papers are limited to approximately 5,000 words, excluding references.

 Panels: panel proposals should include information about the theme and goals of the panel, a summary of the digital government issues or questions that the panel will address, statements about the value of the discussion to conference attendees, and how well-suited the topic is to a panel discussion.
 In addition, the proposal should include information about the expertise of the moderator and panelists in the selected issues.
 Please include names, institutional affiliations, addresses, email, and phone numbers of the contact person, moderator, and presenter(s).
 Panel proposals are limited to approximately 2,500 words.